shmunkelizaveta-cell/2026-cloud-platforms-as-the-basis-of-technology-entrepreneurship-U4125-Shmunk_E_V_/lab4/lab4-report.md

 Faculty: FICT

-Course: Cloud platforms as the basis of technology entrepreneurship ADD link
+Course: Cloud platforms as the basis of technology entrepreneurship

 Year: 2026